reritom/Flask-Microservice-Tutorial/README.md

 ## Development:

-We will start by developing the backend and we start with the central system, which is the inventory management application, and then work outwards.
+We will start by developing the inventory management application, and then work outwards to the gateway system.
 If you work is an agile team, you will know this is the wrong approach.
-What we are doing here is called ‘horizontal slicing’, when what you would do in an agile is ‘vertical slicing’.
+What we are doing here is called ‘horizontal slicing’, when what you would do in an agile environment is ‘vertical slicing’.

 > Horizontal slicing is the practice of splitting development into technical layers.
 Such as splitting a project by frontend, backend, database layer.
 Horizontal slicing requires all slices to be completed before the client can use the software.

-> Vertical slicing is the practice of spltting by functionality.
+> Vertical slicing is the practice of splitting by functionality.
 In practise this means small parts of each technical layer will be developed together, allowing functionality to be available sooner, at the sacrifice of having incomplete technical layers.

 So while I acknowledge that this isn’t the optimum approach, it is a much easier way to handle development from a technical perspective.